 Investments: The Foundation records its corporate securities, mutual funds, partnership interests, and alternative investments at fair value.
 The fair value of investments in securities traded on national security exchanges is based on the closing price on the last business day of the fiscal year.
 Investments which are not publicly traded consist primarily of alternative investments in hedge funds and private equity investments and are recorded at the Foundation's net equity position as reported by each respective fund at the valuation date.
 When provided by the fund, the Foundation uses Net Asset Value ("NAV") to determine the fair value of the underlying investments which (a) do not have a readily determinable fair value, and (b) prepare their financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
-Depending on the underlying assets, NAV is determined by the underlying asset's manager through national exchange prices for securities with a readily determinable value or valuations and estimates.
+Depending on the underlying assets, NAV is determinable value or valuations and estimates.